 Aluminum is the most common element in the Earth's surface, comprising 8% of the crust by weight.
 Bauxite is the ore of choice, although aluminum could conceivably be extracted from clays and other minerals.
-World mine production in 2014 was about 234 million tons of ore, the most of any metal except iron, yet down 18% from 2013.
-The major producing nations were Australia (35%), China, and Brazil.
+World mine production in 2017 was about 300 million tons of ore, the most of any metal except iron, up 9% from 2016.
+The major producing nations were Australia (28%), China, and Guinea.

 The Hall process makes aluminum production commercially viable, but it does use a great deal of electricity, 15 kilowatt-hours per kilogram.
 Therefore, a producing country without abundant reliable power must locate aluminum smelters carefully.
-World smelter production of aluminum in 2014 was 49 million tonnes.
-By far the largest aluminum producer was China (47%), followed by Russia and Canada.
+World smelter production of aluminum in 2017 was 60 million tonnes.
+By far the largest aluminum producer was China (53%), with the other half spread among many countries.

 Properties and Uses